 Ric Dragon – welcomed conference attendees along with Jeff Pulver, which was a RAD use of other Social Media platform, Skype.
 Although Jeff was unable to be in the building, he still attended via streaming video!

-Jillian Jackson – That’s right, it’s ME!
-I had a chat with the audience, illustrating how tweets, chats, tags and posts are all an extension of the very HUMAN interaction each of us craves.
-You can catch that conversation ABOUT the purpose of using Twitter as a Social & Business medium in the same Ustream segment as Sari.
+Jillian Jackson chatted with the audience, illustrating how tweets, chats, tags, and posts are all an extension of the very HUMAN interaction each of us craves.
+You can catch that conversation with the purpose of using Twitter as a Social & Business medium in the same Ustream segment as Sari.

 The day was a whirlwind that I wouldn’t trade for one hundred billion dollars.
 What was the best part of #140confHV?
 Everyone who attended, contributed, presented, tweeted, watched on Ustream, and worked behind the scenes to make the event happen.
 It was my first time, and it couldn’t have been a better introduction to Social Media Speaking.